Pulse-Insights/pi-android-example-app/README.md

 ## Project Structure

 ### 1. `MyApp.kt`
-- Initializes the **Pulse Insights SDK** with an API key and custom configurations.
+- Initializes the **Pulse Insights SDK** with an Account key and custom configurations.
 - Registers lifecycle callbacks for activity and fragment tracking.
 - Loads view mappings during application startup.